 To understand what yes amounts to, we need to understand what "consciousness" is in the intended sense.
-Unfortunately, the definition of consciousness is a fraught issue.
-I have argued, in fact, that since analytic and functional definitions of consciousness are theoretically question-begging, the only effective way to define consciousness is by pointing to examples of consciousness and nonconsciousness and trusting that the audience will latch on to the most obvious property that only the positive examples share (Schwitzgebel 2016; see also Searle 1992; Block 1995; Chalmers 1996; Siewert 1998).
+Unfortunately, the definition of consciousness is fraught.
+I have argued, in fact, that since analytic and functional definitions of consciousness are theoretically question-begging, the best way to define consciousness is to provide relatively uncontentious positive and negative examples, then trust that the audience will latch on to the most obvious property that only the positive examples share (Schwitzgebel 2016; see also Searle 1992; Block 1995; Chalmers 1996; Siewert 1998).
 So here are some examples: vivid visual imagery of one's house or apartment as viewed from the street, the auditory experience of listening to music, the vivid emotional experience of surging with anger at having been mistreated, the experience of having a song running annoyingly through your head, the experience of thinking about how best to get across town to grandma's house during rush hour, the sudden sting of pain when you stub your toe.
-I hope it seems clear that all of these examples share an obvious property - a property that is lacking in, for example, early visual processing, signaling growth hormone release, and heartbeat regulation (though all of those happen in the brain).
+I hope it seems clear that all of these examples share an obvious property - a property that is lacking in, for example, early visual processing, the signaling of growth hormone release, and heartbeat regulation (though all of those happen in the brain).
 This shared property is the property that philosophers refer to as being phenomenally conscious, or belonging to the stream of experience, or being part of "what it's like" to be you (in Nagel's 1974 sense).
-If garden snails are conscious, then, there's something it's like to be them in this sense.
+If garden snails are conscious, there's something it's like to be them in this sense.
 They have, maybe, simple tactile experiences of the stuff that they are sliming across, maybe some olfactory experiences of what they are smelling and nibbling, maybe some negative affective experiences when injured.